Soviet Red Air Force and Red Navy in the first years of the war 1941 to 1942.

-The organizational changes of the first few months of the war expanded in the reforms of spring 1942, the emphasis being on centralised control of Red Air Force formations.
+The organizational changes of the first few months of the war expanded in the reforms of spring 1942, the emphasis being on centralized control of Red Air Force formations.

 The first step was the formation of the Air Army, which would be assigned to a particular front under the control of an Air Force general who would act as aerial adviser to the ground forces commander.

 The first Air Armies consisted of two fighter and two mixed-type air divisions, a night-fighter and a training regiment, with a squadron each of reconnaissance and communication planes.
 By the end of 1942 some 13 air armies had been brought into existence.